-In this paper, we formally define the problem, and propose our 3-step approach for metaphor detection, specifically, we first preprocess the input text by extracting tokens and further clustering nouns, and then we detect selectional association outlier, finally, we apply a selectional preference strength filter to extract metaphorembedded text snippets.
+In this paper, we will define the problem before proposing our 3-step approach for meta-phor detection.
+Specifically, we first preprocess the input text by extracting tokens and further clustering nouns then detect selectional association outliers.
+Finally, we apply a selectional preference strength filter to extract metaphor-embedded text snippets.

 We then conduct experiments on a real-world social media data set.
-The LDA model is applied to partition the input corpus based on topics, and we adopt the 3-step approach both on the whole corpus and every single topic data partitions, respectively.
-Finally, we compare the metaphor detection results between that with and without influences of topics, and to observe which one performs better.
+The LDA model is applied to partition the input corpus based on topics, and we adopt the 3-step approach both on the whole corpus and on every single topic data partition.
+Finally, we compare the metaphor detection results between those with and without the influence of topics, and we observe which one performs better.

-The rest of the paper is organized as follows: In Section 2, we briefly summarize related work for metaphor detection based on selectional preference detection.
-In Section 3, we formally define the problem of automatic social metaphor detection.
-Then, in Section 4, we first conduct a preliminary test to compare two technologies for metaphor detection, and choose one to establish the 3-step framework describe in Section 5.
+The rest of the paper is organized as follows: In Section 2, we summarize related work for metaphor detection based on selectional preference detection.
+In Section 3, we formally de-fine the problem of automatic social metaphor detection.
+Then, in Section 4, we conduct a preliminary test to compare two technologies for metaphor detection and choose one to establish the 3-step framework we will describe in Section 5.
 In Section 6, we further discuss the details of topic analysis.
-Finally, we demonstrate the experiment in Section 7, discuss the results in Section 8, and conclude the whole work in Section 9.
+Finally, we demonstrate the experiment in Section 7, discuss the results in Section 8, and conclude the work in Section 9.

-2 Related Work
+2. Related Work

-In this section, we briefly survey papers that investigate approaches to detect metaphor in text.
+In this section, we briefly survey papers that investigate approaches to detect metaphors in text.

-2.1 Automatic metaphor detection
+2.1 Automatic Metaphor Detection

 There have been many computational approaches in the field of natural language processing toward modeling metaphors.
-Based on (Shutova et al., 2010), the research of modeling metaphors could be divided into two sub-fields: metaphor detection and metaphor interpretation.
-In this paper, we focus on metaphor detection and aim to explore some new potential directions of this field.

-Speaking of metaphor detection, the first challenge is how to define a metaphor.
-As mentioned in (Loenneker-Rodman and Narayanan, 2010), "there is rich continuing theoretical debate on the definition and use of metaphor."
-In our work, we limited the scope of our research that we only aim to detect "non-conventionalized metaphor" which usually has low frequency and could reasonably be considered as outliers.
+Based on Shutova et al. (2010), the research of modeling meta-phors could be divided into two sub-fields: metaphor detection and metaphor interpretation.
+In this paper, we focus on metaphor detection.
+In this field, the first challenge is how to define a metaphor.
+As mentioned in Loenneker-Rodman and Narayanan (2010), "there is rich continuing theoretical debate on the definition and use of metaphor."
+In our work, we limited the scope of our research in that we only aim to detect a "non-conventionalized metaphor," which usually has low frequency and could reasonably be considered as an outlier of selectional preferences.
+For instance, conventional metaphors like "Life is a journey" or "Time is running out," which would not strongly violate the selectional preference, are considered to be out of scope of this work.

-The Met\ System (Fass, 1991) can be considered as the first attempt to explore this field, and the following approaches include (Goatly, 1997), (Peters and Peters, 2000), CorMet System (Mason, 2004), and TroFi System (Birke and Sarkar, 2006).
-Most of them adopt the concept of selectional preference which we mentioned above, along with some hand-coded knowledge base, e.g., VerbNet.
-VerbNet has the information about the constraint of arguments of verbs.
-By matching the text with verb and its argument, we're able to detect the violation of arguments.
-However, in this paper, we apply a different approach that learns the violations purely from statistics based on natural texts.
-One advantage of this method is that we don't need any handcoded knowledge, so could be easier to be ported to other languages.
+In the field of metaphor detection, the Met System (Fass, 1991) can be considered the first attempt to explore this field, and the following approaches include (Goatly, 1997), (Peters & Peters, 2000), CorMet System (Mason, 2004), and TroFi System (Birke & Sarkar, 2006).
+Most of them adopt the concept of selectional preference that we mentioned above, along with some hand-coded knowledge base, e.g., VerbNet.
+VerbNet contains information about the constraint of arguments of verbs.
+By matching the text with the verb and its argument, we are able to detect the violation of arguments.
+Nevertheless, in this paper, we apply a different approach that learns the violations directly from statistics based on natural texts.
+One advantage of this approach is that we do not need any hand-coded knowledge base, so it could be ported to other languages more easily.

-2.2 Topical analysis
+2.2 Topical Analysis